devkjoon/employee-tracker/README.md

 To use the note taker application,
 - Navigate to [Employee Tracker](https://github.com/devkjoon/employee-tracker)
 - Clone the repository to your local machine to ensure you have the most up to date application
+- Open integrated terminal then connect to `mySQL` then in another integrated terminal type "node server.js"

 ## Usage